 Clio Logo

-Initially run out of a bathroom in the Mutual Building, this short-lived art studio was Walt Disney’s first private venture.
-Using money he had saved from his time with the Red Cross in France, Walt and his new friend Ubbe Iwwerks, started Iwwerks-Disney Commercial Artists in January 1920.
-Initially, the studio was proving successful so they moved to an office in the Railway Exchange Building, however, by March Walt had taken a job at Kansas City Slide Company and Iwwerks-Disney was struggling with Ubbe behind the helm.
-Ubbe joined Walt at KC Slide Co. shortly after and the Iwwerks-Disney studio dissolved.
+Now known as the Kessler Building, this historic Kansas City structure was initially known as the Mutual Building when it was completed in 1919.
+Built for Charles L. Merry, owner of the Merry Optical Company, the seven-story Sullivanesque structure was designed by J. C. Sunderland.
+The building was the location of Walt Disney's first art studio, a modest venture funded by money Walt saved from his time with the Red Cross in France.
+Walt and his new friend Ubbe Iwwerks started Iwwerks-Disney Commercial Artists in January 1920.
+Initially, the studio was successful and they moved from a bathroom and shared space in this building to an office in the Railway Exchange Building.
+By March, Walt needed to take a job at Kansas City Slide Company and Iwwerks-Disney was struggling with Ubbe balancing his time with paid work as well.
+Ubbe joined Walt at KC Slide Co. because he needed funds to support his mother, and the Iwwerks-Disney studio dissolved.

 The Mutual Building c.
 1928.
 Courtesy of Missouri Valley Special Collections, Kansas City Public Library.